Author: Jennifer McMahon

 McMahon invokes that desire I think we all get when we prowl an antique shop or see a vintage photograph: to find some lasting knowability tied to a human presence and to bring it alive.
 A story should never die.
 To us this is innate.
 And so Hattie lives again, if only in fragments, and the curse of three generations of the Breckenridge women is unveiled as the starring focus of her generations’ long narrative.
 Each antique addition to Helen’s house, taken from a key moment in the death of one of Hattie’s descendants, brings these ghosts further alive, further into he realm of the living.

-What this story is not, though, is “chilling” or “terrifying” or any of those other horror adjectives that are being applied.
+What The Invited is not, though, is “chilling” or “terrifying” or any of those other horror adjectives that are being applied.
 It starts with a bit of a spooky atmosphere, but that soon dissipates, and we are left with a story that has its dark parts but is mostly just quirky.
 Hattie seems more in need of help than she is desirous of getting ghostly, and Helen soon feels herself called to the aid of this mute specter who is at times helpful, at times threatening, and always mysterious.
 We walk away from the horror aspect to instead engage in a slow build paranormal mystery.

 Despite the promise of the story, though, Helen and Nate just aren’t that engaging.
 Perhaps it’s their unreality.
 Yes, we’ve all at various times dreamed of living out the threat to be self-sufficient and damn the consequences, but the cavalier and unplanned manner of Nate and Helen is alien.
 Their supposed after-worry isn’t especially evocative and the reality of their situation – i.e., two ex-school teachers on their own somehow being able to DIY their way through complex house construction (recall, this is no simple one room long cabin they are building but a multi-storied Saltbox) is distancing even in fiction.